 3-Day Itinerary for Aberdeenshire

 Day 1: Arriving in Aberdeenshire & One Day in Aberdeen

 The quickest way from Glasgow or Edinburgh to Aberdeen is to drive north to Perth and then follow the A90 for around 80 miles – but who has ever had a great adventure on the quickest way?
 Instead, I left the big road behind and drove along the lower part of the Aberdeenshire Coastal Trail to explore the coast south of Aberdeen.

 Johnshaven is one of seven harbours in Aberdeenshire and was once one of the largest fishing communities in Scotland.
 The Benholm and Johnshaven Heritage Museum tells the history of that time and captures both, the spirit of the industry as well as the seaside culture surrounding it.

 Today the beautiful historic coastal town is a wonderful stop on the drive up north.
 The village boasts beautiful harbour views and it’s worth browsing artist shops filled with local arts and crafts.
-Little lanes run between the small cottages near the harbour and you never know what you will find – a secret garden? a quick access to the shore? or a quirky art installation?
+Little lanes run between the small cottages near the harbour and you never know what you will find – a secret garden? a hidden pathway to the shore? or a quirky art installation?